coinbase-samples/advanced-sdk-ts/README.md

 Welcome to the Coinbase Advanced API TypeScript SDK.
 This TypeScript project was created to allow developers to easily plug into the [Coinbase Advanced API](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome).

+Coinbase Advanced Trade offers a comprehensive API for traders, providing access to real-time market data, order management, and execution.
+Elevate your trading strategies and develop sophisticated solutions using our powerful tools and features.

 For more information on all the available REST endpoints, see the [API Reference](https://docs.cdp.coinbase.com/advanced-trade/reference/).

 ---